What Can We Help You With?

 We have successfully navigated securing consent for our borrowers and can assist you in this process.

 Petros works with developers to determine an initial sizing estimate of the C-PACE assessment for use in determining the preliminary project capital stack.
-We can also assist in the process to engage engineers experienced in evaluating new construction and gut rehab projects for identification of measures and their associated savings for qualification for C-PACE.
+We can also assist in the process of engaging engineers experienced in evaluating new construction and gut rehab projects to identify measures and associated savings for the qualification of C-PACE.

 Petros does not hinder the normal project development timeline.
 As long as we receive our diligence information in a timely fashion, we can move along simultaneously with the energy auditors, project engineers, etc. Once all due diligence items are complete, we expect to close on funding within 30-45 business days.

 Petros PACE Finance funds each project directly at closing into an escrow account.
-Property owners love our direct model, there’s no waiting around for weeks to obtain bond approval.
 Funds are then disbursed during the construction of the project, alongside the construction lender’s funds if applicable.

 Yes, so long as the contractor is a registered contractor if required by the applicable C-PACE program.